Welcome to Ogawayama in English.

 This is a rock-climber's guide to a place called Ogawayama, which, despite increasing competition and at times unbearable overcrowding, remains the best rock-climbing area in Japan.
 Unless your arms are longer than your legs.

-It's going to take a while for me to get everything up (over a thousand routes, y'know), but there's plenty here to be going on with.
+The guide is permanently a work in progress (over a thousand routes, y'know).
 Bear with me if you bump into a bit that isn't finished yet.

 Here's a little message for Japanese climbers: